WiktorWox/KoronaCore/README.md

 [<img src="https://user-images.githubusercontent.com/77573493/213822416-43d72b83-0c33-40ba-a437-e9200a21342f.png" high="100">](https://www.curseforge.com/minecraft/mc-mods/worldprotector)

 ### by [Mosca42](https://www.youtube.com/c/Mosca4210/videos) (by [z0rdak](https://github.com/Z0rdak) for our Minecraft version)
 A mod, which adding regions, that protect area from griefing.
 We used his mod to create *heart of the base* and to protect the spawn area.
-We are grateful that he made it so simple and clear that we could easily use its classes and methods
+We are grateful that he made it so simple and clear that we could easily use its classes and methods.

 - [License](https://creativecommons.org/licenses/by-nc/3.0/) - Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0)